goelaakash79/links-to-website/web-development-work.md

 > [Developer Student Clubs Website](https://dsckiet.tech)
 Official Website of Developer Student Clubs - KIET

+> [Shopkart][private repo]
+Web and mobile based solution that integrates user's online and offline shopping experience with some more features.
+QR is the base of the product.

 > [Budget Bucket Backend](https://github.com/dsckiet/budget-planner-backend)
 Budget Management backend developed on NodeJS, ExpressJS, MongoDB as a project under DSC.